AustinDrakeHodge/swe-3133-spring-2025-team-6/README.md

 - Click [here](/Technology%20Description.md) for a more in-depth explanation and reasons for what technologies and tools we are using.
 ### Gantt Chart
 - Click [here](https://austinhodge.youtrack.cloud/gantt-charts/226-0) to view our project plan Gantt Chart in YouTrack
+### Video Submissions
+- Click here to view our videos that will be updated with each step of our project